luke-j/atomic-timing/README.md

 _Note:_ the promise returned by the `measure` function will not resolve until the page is consistently interactive.
 Which, depending on your application, might be sometime.

+You must also BYO promise polyfill, if one is required.

 ### Timing response

 The resolved object given by the `measure` function will be as follows: